mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 **nftables.conf**

-This is a basic stateful firewall configuration that includes ingress, arp and ip filter tables (IPV4 only).
+This is a basic ingress stateful firewall configuration (IPV4 only).

 It only accepts packets from port 53 (DNS) and 443 (HTTPS) on inbound.

-xx:xx:xx:xx:xx:xx is for filling in the blanks (the routers MAC address or devices on the router (2.4Ghz, 5Ghz or ethernet MAC addresses from the router).
+xx:xx:xx:xx:xx:xx is for filling in the blanks (the routers MAC address or devices in the router (2.4Ghz, 5Ghz or ethernet MAC addresses).

+To use ingress with ethernet, you need to use arp saddr to accept ARP packets only from the router.

+To use ingress with wireless, you need to use ether saddr to accept EAP packets from the wireless devices located in the router (2.4Ghz device or 5Ghz device).

+When using ingress with wireless, you also need to accept ARP packets from the routers ethernet device.

 A stateful firewall (ct state) is more secure, but at the cost of performance (useful for servers, general PC computers)

 A stateless firewall is less secure, but has better performance (useful for gaming PCs, where low latency is needed)

-Check the nftables reference link on the main page for more information.
+Check the nftables wiki link on the main page for more information.

 **resolv.conf**